rcharan/nature-phd-survey/README.md

 Decibels are a unit of information that is easy to interpret.
 An increase in 10 decibels corresponds to the odds for an event going up by a factor of 10.
 (3 decibels corresponds to a factor of 2).

-You can read more about this in this Medium post.
-[Link to come - 12/13/19]
+You can read more about this in this [Medium post](https://towardsdatascience.com/understanding-logistic-regression-coefficients-7a719ebebd35)

 ## How to use this repository
 ### Software